Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

 Figure~\ref{fig:fig2} shows how plasma self-magnetization compares between low and high laser intensities.
-It depicts profiles of (a) the Hall parameter, $\omega_{\rm ce}\tau_e$ ($\tau_e$ is the electron collisional timescale); (b) electron temperature anisotropy ($A \equiv T_{e,\perp}/T_{e,\parallel}-1$, with the parallel direction being along the expansion/laser/$z$ axis); and (c) normalized collisionless Weibel growth rate for two laser intensities: $I=10^{13}$ (red) and $10^{14}\, \rm W/cm^2$ (blue).
+It depicts profiles of (a) the Hall parameter, $\omega_{\rm ce}\tau_e$ ($\tau_e$ is the electron collisional timescale); (b) electron temperature anisotropy, $A$; and (c) normalized collisionless Weibel growth rate for two laser intensities: $I=10^{13}$ (red) and $10^{14}\, \rm W/cm^2$ (blue) {at t=100 ps}.
 The shaded regions summarize the results of a convergence study varying the reduced numerical parameters (reduced mass ratio, reduced speed of light, particles per cell, dimensionality).
-The collisionless electron Weibel growth rate calculated for the fastest growing mode, $\gamma_{eW0}$ (see, e.g., Ref.~\cite{Schoeffler2020}, Eq.~2), is given by:
+The collisionless electron Weibel growth rate calculated for the fastest-growing mode {in a bi-Maxwellian plasma with $A\ll 1$}, $\gamma_{eW0}$ (see, e.g., Ref.~\cite{davidson1972nonlinear}, Eq.~53), is given by: